 She delicately slipped on her panties.
 Carmelo had solved the problem of his pants and was lighting two cigarettes; he inserted one between her lips.
 She nodded with a shallow smile of thanks, though averting her eyes, and puffed.
 The Italian cigarette tasted like burning worms.
 She sighed and put on brassier, blouse and skirt.
-She slipped feet into shoes and glanced about.
+She slipped her feet into her shoes and glanced about.